brelane33/brelane33/README.md

 - 👋 Hi, I’m @brelane33
-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning all kinds of shit
 - 💞️ collaborate with me on stuff!
 - 📫 How to reach me ... please don't. for now.
 - vim is superior